openharmony/docs/en/device-dev/guide/device-outerdriver-demo.md

 ## Overview<a name="section86753818426"></a>

-This document describes how to develop a touchscreen driver on the Hi3516D V300 development board using the HDF input driver model, helping you quickly get started with  peripheral driver development.
+This document describes how to develop a touchscreen driver on the Hi3516D V300 development board using the HDF input driver model, helping you quickly get started with OpenHarmony peripheral driver development.

 ### Hardware Resources<a name="section123071189431"></a>